qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single Fixed Transmon/Use Case - icognito - Optimized readout with optimal weights/README.md

 In the *original data* subplot we can see the IQ blobs from the `|g> (blue)` and `|e> (orange)` demodulated in the FPGA.
 The `two_state_discriminator` further analyses the measured data, it rotates the blobs to project the separation between `|g>` and `|e>` in the `I-axis`.
 The analysis tool also displays the *1D Histogram* (after rotation).
-The Fidelity's are reported in the *confusion matrix* The readout fidelity is calculated as the average of `gg` and `ee` fidelities, thus resulting in a readout fidelity of `91.3 %`.
+The Fidelity's are reported in the *Fidelities matrix* The readout fidelity is calculated as the average of `gg` and `ee` fidelities, thus resulting in a readout fidelity of `91.3 %`.